Tonita Peña: Death and legacy

 Peña died on September 9, 1949.
 At Peña's death, all of her remaining paintings and personal effects were burned in compliance with Pueblo customs.

-Native arts, from utilitarian arts to easel arts, influenced modern Eurouopean-Americans' changing perspectives of the aesthetic and spiritual value of Native American cultures and identities.
+Native arts, from utilitarian arts to easel arts, influenced modern European-Americans' changing perspectives of the aesthetic and spiritual value of Native American cultures and identities.
 Peña's artwork emphasized the role of women in everyday life and is credited with expanding the expectations of women in art by refusing to limit herself to the customary female role of potter.
 Her son Joe Herrera, heavily influenced his mother, became an important figure in American modernism.

 Peña's artwork is in the collections at the American Museum of Natural History in New York, the Cleveland Museum of Art in Ohio, the Cranbrook Institute of Science in Michigan, the Acequia Madre House in Santa Fe, NM the Heard Museum in Arizona, the Dartmouth College Collection in New Hampshire, the Haffenreffer Museum of Anthropology at Brown University, and the Peabody Museum at Harvard.
 She has continued to have national art exhibitions posthumously.

 A crater on the planet Venus has been named after Tonita Peña.